NikolasOliveira/weechat-alibnotify/README.md

-# WeeChat Growl Script
+# alibnotify - A WeeChat Libnotify Script

 This is a notification script for [WeeChat](http://weechat.org) Internet Relay Chat client.

-Originally developed for Growl, but adapted for Libnotify, see [weechat-growl](https://github.com/sorin-ionescu/weechat-growl).
+Forked from anofity, see [anotify](https://github.com/magnific0/weechat-anotify)

 ## Features